motangpuar/oai5g/doc/NR_SA_Tutorial_OAI_multi_nrUE_rfsim.md

 @include "channelmod_rfsimu.conf"
 ```

-You can check the example run 2 in this link:[RFSIMULATOR Tutorial](../radio/rfsimulator/README.md)
+You can check the example run 2 in this link: [RFSIMULATOR Tutorial](../radio/rfsimulator/README.md)

-- For the channel model configuration, follow the path to openairinterface5g/ci-scripts/conf_files and edit the channelmod_rfsimu.conf as:
+- For the channel model configuration, follow the path to openairinterface5g/ci-scripts/conf_files and edit the channelmod_rfsimu.conf

-In the rfsimu_channel_enB0 model part, edit the noise power as the following:
+- In the rfsimu_channel_enB0 model part, edit the noise power as the following:
 ```bash
         noise_power_dB                   = -10;
 ```
-and in the rfsimu_channel_ue0 model part, edit the noise power as the following:
+-In the rfsimu_channel_ue0 model part, edit the noise power as the following:
 ```bash
         noise_power_dB                   = -20;
 ```
-and the rest stays the same.
+and the rest of the channelmod_rfsimu.conf remains unchanged.

-You can check the example run 1 in this link:(../radio/rfsimulator/README.md)
+You can check the example run 1 in this link: [RFSIMULATOR Tutorial](../radio/rfsimulator/README.md)

 # 5. OAI  UE